Merkel 'quite certain' government will survive

 The chancellor nevertheless defended her economic stewardship as Germany emerges from its deepest recession since World War II, saying that the country was setting an example for fiscal prudence across Europe and around the world.

-She said Germany's hard line on slashing debt in the eurozone had earned it respect and called it a "small miracle" that the German jobless rate was lower now at 7.5 percent than before the economic crisis, when it was 10 percent.
+Merkel said that Germany's hardline on slashing debt in the eurozone had earned it respect and called it a "small miracle" that the national unemployment rate was lower now than before the economic crisis.

-Merkel also defended herself against frequent criticism, not least from Washington, that Germany was not doing enough to stimulate domestic consumption and relying instead on its exports' success to steer it out of its slump.
+She also rebuffed frequent criticism, not least from Washington, that Germany was not doing enough to stimulate domestic consumption and was relying exclusively on exports to steer it out of the slump.

 © 2010 AFP